smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 refactored and improved.
 By keeping as much code private/internal you can you decrease the surface area of the public API.

-In this post I am going to go show how to classes and assemblies in C#.
-While these ideas are applicable at many levels I find they are easier to apply to raw code.
-The examples will show how you can shape your classes to only allow the behaviour and visibility you want.
+In this post I am going to go show how to use the keywords in C# to restrict your code as much as possible.
+While you can apply the sane ideas to APIs, I will focus on backend code here.
+Continue for several examples inspired by code we use daily which highlight different techniques for controlling your code to only allow the behaviour and visibility you want.

-TODO: indicate focus is on C#, assemblies and types

 A simple example: A Factory
 ===============================================================================